-Diamond Wood China entered an Accoya® Technology License Agreement on 12 August 2010 with Titan Wood Limited.
-In accordance with UK IFRS, the valuation of this intangible asset was recognised at its initial book value of €19.4million and has been amortised since then to its net book value of €10.1million at the reporting date.
-The Directors believe that the commercial value of the Accoya® Technology License is potentially higher than this book value, given the terms of the 31 March 2021 Joint Venture Contract (the "Agreement") with NTAAC.
-Under that Agreement, the CBM Group has a 51% share of all future dividends from the China Accoya® factory and an additional Asset Royalty payment of 30% of the pre-tax profit of the Joint Venture up to €180million.
+Diamond Wood China entered an Accoya® Technology Licence Agreement on 12 August 2010 with Titan Wood Limited.
+In accordance with UK IFRS, the valuation of this intangible asset was recognised at its initial cost of €19.4million and has been amortised since then to its net book value of €8.9 million at the reporting date.
+The Directors believe that the commercial value of the Accoya® Technology Licence is potentially higher than this book value, given the terms of the 31 March 2021 Joint Venture Contract (the "Agreement") with NTAAC.
+Under the Agreement, the Group has a 51% share of all future dividends from the China Accoya® Wood factory and an additional Asset Royalty payment of 30% of the pre-tax profit of the Joint Venture up to €180million.